benwells/admin.mrbenwells.com/README.md

 1. Weather  (/weather)

-    My own personal weather app.
+    My own personal weather app, built in __*React JS*__.
 After creating an account, navigate to the "weather" nav menu item for a demo.
+To view the React App, see `/public/js/weather/src`.
 Features include:

     - Adding/Removing Saved locations
     - Viewing the weather for a specific locations

-    * NOTE: Requires a google place API key to be placed in an env variable called `PLACES_API_KEY` (see /config/secrets.js) for more info
+    __NOTE: Requires a google place API key to be placed in an env variable called `PLACES_API_KEY` (see /config/secrets.js) for more info__

 2. (COMING SOON) Career Finder (/careers)